C++17 in Detail, Lambda and Data Members

 5 reader testimonials

-Throughout this book, you will learn practical options to initialize data members in Modern C++.
-More specifically, this text teaches various types of constructors, non-static data member initialization, inline variables, designated initializers, and more.
+Throughout this text, you will learn practical options to initialize various categories of variables and data members in Modern C++.
+More specifically, this text teaches multiple types of initialization, constructors, non-static data member initialization, inline variables, designated initializers, and more.
 Additionally, you’ll see the changes and new techniques from C++11 to C++20 and lots of examples to round out your understanding.

 The goal of this book is to equip you with the following knowledge:

-- How to streamline working with static data members with inline variables from C++17.
+• How to streamline working with static variables and static data members with inline variables from C++17.

-- How to work with container-like member, non-copyable data members like `const` data members or move-able only data members.
+• How to work with container-like members, non-copyable data members (like `const` data members) or move-able only data members, or even lambdas.

-- Chapters 1 to 5 create a foundation for the rest of the book.
-They cover constructors, destructors, and the basics of data members.
+• Chapters 1 to 5 create a foundation for the rest of the book.
+They cover basic initialization rules, constructors, destructors, and the basics of data members.

-- Chapter 7 is a short quiz on constructors.
-You can check your knowledge from the first "part" of the book.
+• Chapter 7 is a quiz with 10 questions.
+You can check your knowledge from the first 6 chapters.

-- (In progress) Chapter 10 discusses how to initialize container-like data members.
+• Chapter 9 discusses how to initialize container-like data members.

-- (In progress) Chapter 11 contains information about non-regular data members and how to handle them in a class.
-You'll learn about `const` data members, `unique_ptr` as a data member, and references.
+• Chapter 10 contains information about non-regular data members and how to handle them in a class.
+You'll learn about const data members, unique_ptr as a data member, and references.

-- Chapter 15 is the final quiz with seven questions ranging from constructors to designated initializers.
+• Chapter 14 is the final quiz with questions from the whole book.

 Who is this book for?

-The book is intended for beginner/intermediate C++ programmers who want to learn how to work with static and non-static class data members in Modern C++ (from C++11 to C++20).
+The book is intended for beginner/intermediate C++ programmers who want to learn various aspects of initialization in Modern C++ (from C++11 to C++20).

 You should know at least some of the basics of creating and using custom classes.